From porn to AI lovers: The new threat to intimacy

 The fantasy of “exactly what I want”

 AI relationship use offers something infantile but seductively appealing: the illusion that you can have a relationship without the otherness of the other.
-You can have closeness without compromise.
-Desire without risk.
-Attachment without disappointment.
-Sex without negotiation.
-Reassurance without the possibility of rejection.
+You can have closeness without compromise, desire without risk, attachment without disappointment, sex without negotiation and reassurance without the possibility of rejection.

-When you can choose the looks, personality, back story, values, voice, sexual preferences, and availability of your “partner,” you are not relating.
-You are designing.
+When you can choose the looks, personality, back story, values, voice, sexual preferences, and availability of your “partner,” you are not relating in any sense of the word.

-This is the critical point.
-AI companionship is not primarily about loneliness.
-It is about control.
+This is the critical point: AI companionship is not primarily about loneliness, but about control.

 It offers an apparently humane solution to the messiness of human relating, but what it actually does is remove the very thing that makes a relationship a relationship: the independent subjectivity of the other person.